openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

         # Omitted

-*pygls* uses its own *thread pool* to execute above function in *daemon* thread and it is *lazy* initialized first time when function market with ``thread`` decorator is fired.
+*pygls* uses its own *thread pool* to execute above function in *daemon* thread and it is *lazy* initialized first time when function marked with ``thread`` decorator is fired.

 Use *threaded* functions to run blocking operations, but make sure that